 Responding to whistleblowing reports

 The Audit and Risk Committee Chairman will write to the whistleblower within three days to acknowledge receipt of the concern.
 Within a reasonable timeframe, the Audit and Risk Committee Chairman will write to the whistleblower to:

 - Indicate how it propose to deal with the concern;

 - Give an estimate of time it will take to provide a full response;

 - Inform whether any initial enquiries have been made;

 - Supply information on support available to the whistleblower; and

 - Inform the whistleblower if further investigations will take place and if not, to provide reasons.

-It is necessary for the Audit and Risk Committee to be given all vital information in order to be able to effectively and investigate any concerns.
+- Issues to consider It is necessary for the Audit and Risk Committee to be given all vital information in order to be able to effectively and investigate any concerns.
 As such, the report should be as specific and detailed as possible.
 It should contain basic details such as the parties involved, dates or period of time, the type of concerns, evidence substantiating the concerns, and contact details.

 Anonymous reports will be disregarded and no further action will be required.
 All whistleblowers are expected to: